 The Broadcast Channel (BCH) is a downlink transport channel that is used to broadcast system- and cell-specific information.
-The BCH is always transmitted over the entire cell and has a single transport format.
+The BCH is always transmitted over the entire cell and has a single non-zero transport format.
+In cells configured with broadcast distribution, a first BCH mapped to P-CCPCH is always present and one additional BCH mapped to S-CCPCH can be configured.